 Hideto Asamura hits 2,000 career home runs!
 A first for a player born in the Heisei era, but a tough year ahead

-He entered this season with 36 hits remaining until the big record.
-Hideto Asamura He had a tough year this year.
-He had been playing in consecutive games since 2015, making him the fourth player in history to do so, but his batting form had been struggling since the start of the season, and his record came to an end at 1,346 games on May 18th.
+He entered this season needing just 36 more hits to reach a major milestone.
+Hideto Asamura He was a player, but this year has been a tough one.
+He had maintained a record of consecutive appearances since 2015, becoming only the fourth player in history to do so, but his batting performance was sluggish from the start of the season, and his record came to an end at "1346 games" after his appearance on May 18th.

-Even so, Asamura has continued to show his willingness to lead the team as a key player.
-On May 24th, in a game Hokkaido Nippon-Ham Fighters, Fukuya Yamazaki He hit pitcher 's breaking ball and became the 56th player in history to reach 2,000 hit, and the first player born in the Heisei era to achieve this milestone.
+Nevertheless, Asamura has continued to show his leadership by leading the team as a key player.
+On May 24th, in the game against Hokkaido Nippon-Ham, Fukuya Yamazaki He hit pitcher 's breaking ball and finally achieved his 2000th hit, becoming the 56th player in history to do so.
+He is also the first player born in the Heisei era to achieve this record.

-However, even after achieving this record, Asamura struggled with poor performance and was forced to train in the minor leagues in July, making for a difficult season.
-In the end, he finished with a batting average of .239, 9 Home Run, and 34 RBI in 96 games, failing to achieve double-digit Home Run for the 13th consecutive year, but we can hope to see him bounce back next season.
+However, Asamura struggled even after achieving the record, and in July he was forced to adjust in the minor leagues, making it a difficult season for him.
+In the end, he played in 96 games with a batting average of .239, 9 Home Run runs, and 34 RBI, failing to achieve double-digit Home Run for the 13th consecutive year, but we can only hope to see him make a comeback next season.

-Rui Muneyama completed the first-team season without injury, becoming the first Pacific League rookie in 44 years to receive the Best Nine award in the short stop category.
+Rui Muneyama completed his first-team season without injury and became the first Pacific League rookie in 44 years to receive the Best Nine award in the short stop category.

-After competing with five teams, Rui Muneyama joined the team as the first draft pick and made his debut in the away game (March 28th against Orix Buffaloes).
-He started as the second batter and short stop in the game, and with the team trailing by one run in the top of the ninth inning, with one out and a runner on third base, he came up to bat for the fourth time.
-He swatted the first pitch from pitcher Machado, scoring a valuable tying run for his first professional hit.
-He then recorded hit in five consecutive games, getting off to a strong start.
+Rui Muneyama, who was drafted first overall after a bidding war among five teams, made his debut in the opening game (March 28 against Orix Buffaloes) on the road.
+Starting as the number two hitter and short stop in that game, he came up to bat for the fourth time in the top of the ninth inning with one out and a runner on third base, with his team trailing by one run.
+He hit the first pitch from pitcher Machado for his first professional hit, a crucial game-tying hit.
+He went on to record hit in five consecutive games, getting off to a great start.

-On April 16th, in a game against Fukuoka Softbank, he hit his first professional home run, a leadoff hit off pitcher Naoyuki Uwasawa.
-He continued to play injury-free and completed the season in the first team.
-He became the fourth rookie fielder to reach 100 hit, and the fastest rookie of any of the 12 teams to reach the required number of at-bats.
-Furthermore, he was named to Pacific League Best Nine short stop team, the first rookie in 44 years to do so, finishing his rookie year with more than enough success.
+Furthermore, on April 16th, in a game against Fukuoka Softbank, he hit his first professional home run, a go-ahead shot off pitcher Naoyuki Uwasawa.
+He continued to play without injury thereafter, completing the season with the first team.
+He became the fourth rookie fielder in the team's history to achieve 100 hit, and reached the required number of plate appearances faster than any other rookie in the 12 teams.
+In addition, he was named to the Best Nine in Pacific League short stop category, the first time a rookie had done so in 44 years, ending his rookie year with more than enough achievements.

 Itsuki Murabayashi won the Most hit Award and was also selected for the Mitsui Golden Glove Award and Best Nine.